 Incorporated into creams, pastes, and ointment.
 Oil may be applied directly.
 Sometimes used as a tea and in extract form.

 The neem tree holds a great deal of promise for India as a wonder plant with many uses.
-It is an effective insect repellant.

-For educational purposes only This information has not been evaluated by the Food and Drug Administration.
-This information is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.
+This information has not been evaluated by the Food and Drug Administration.